jerrinot/subzero/README.md

 ## Custom Kryo Serializers
 SubZero can use custom Kryo serializers.
-### Simple Case
+### Simple Registration
 Just create a file `subzero-serializers.properties` and have it on a classpath of your project.
 SubZero expects the property file to have the following format:
 ````
 some.package.YouDomainClass=other.package.KryoSerializer
 ````